Contract of Carriage

 - Oxidants such as bleaches or peroxides

-- Poisonous and infectious substances such as insecticides, herbicides, viral cultures, etc.
+- Poisonous and infectious substances such as insecticides, herbicides, or viral cultures

 - Human blood, organs and tissues, as well as lab samples

-- Others that, as per the current regulations and according to the policies of the Carrier may cause health damages to Passengers, employees, aircraft or installations
+- Other materials that, as per the current regulations and according to the policies of the Carrier may cause health damages to passengers, employees, aircraft or installations

 - Some of these items may be carried as air cargo if they are properly packed according to regulations